neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_24_OA.md

   - Renate Rutiku
 email:
 ratings: true
-summary: Lag of Consciousness task where participants view a continuously growing line appearing in different directions and report when they first saw it by pressing a button and adjusting the line back to its initial length, then rate confidence.
-(Previously: Onset of Awareness)
+summary: "Lag of Consciousness task where participants view a continuously growing line appearing in different directions and report when they first saw it by pressing a button and adjusting the line back to its initial length, then rate confidence.
+(Previously: Onset of Awareness)"
 participants: 344
 cost_group: perception
 citation: